myinan/js-template-repo/README.md

   1. **`babel-jest`**: Required dependency to use babel alongside jest.

+  1. **`identity-obj-proxy`**: An identity object using ES6 proxies.
+Used for mocking .css imports with Jest.

 - ### Used VSCod Plugins:
-  - ESLint: Integrates ESLint into VS Code.
+  - **ESLint**: Integrates ESLint into VS Code.
 The extension uses the ESLint library installed in the opened workspace folder.
 If the folder doesn't provide one the extension looks for a global install version.
 If you haven't installed ESLint either locally or globally, do so by running npm init @eslint/config (this will install eslint locally and let you configure the installation.)
   Setting the following rule on **settings.json** will automatically fix the fixable ESLint errors on `.js` files when you save(ctrl+s) the file:
   ```json
   "editor.codeActionsOnSave": {
     "source.fixAll.eslint": true
   },
   ```
-  - Prettier-Code Formatter: Integrates Prettier into VS Code.
+  - **Prettier-Code Formatter**: Integrates Prettier into VS Code.
 This extension will use prettier from your project's local dependencies.
   Setting the following rule on **settings.json** will automatically format the `.js` and `.css` files when you save(ctrl+s):
   ```json
   "[javascript]": {